Tornadoes of 1986: May 8

 Two tornadoes struck Edmond.
 The first was a strong F3 which caused significant damage in Edmond, Oklahoma and injured 15 people.
 The second and much weaker tornado touched down as the main tornado dissipated, causing F1 damage on a discontinuous path.
 Overall, no fatalities were reported.

 June

 There were 134 tornadoes confirmed in the US in June.

 July

 There were 88 tornadoes confirmed in the US in July.

 July 2

 An F2 tornado killed three in Onslow County, North Carolina.
 This would be the most people killed by a single tornado in 1986.

 July 18

 Fridley, Minnesota was struck by a photogenic, multi-vortex F2 tornado which captured by KARE 11.
 It caused significant tree and structural damages.

 July 28

 An F4 tornado struck Nebraska and Iowa near Sioux City, Iowa.
 There were no fatalities.

 August

 There were 67 tornadoes confirmed in the US in August.

 August 7

-An F2 tornado struck Cranston, Rhode Island becoming the first, and only, significant tornado in Rhode Island history.
+An F2 tornado struck Cranston, Rhode Island becoming the first, and only, significant tornado in Rhode Island history until an EF2 tornado struck moved through parts of Providence County on August 18, 2023.